nroi/flexo/flexo/terminology.md

 > For instance,
 > https://mirror.yandex.ru/archlinux/

+#### custom provider
+The usual scenario is that an order can be served by any arbitrary provider.
+However, in some cases, the order can only be served by one provider.

 #### Order
 The order is the information that we require to actually execute a [job](#job).